 Quebec City is one of the oldest cities in North America, and its colonial French architecture gives people a distinctly European feel.
 The cobblestone streets of the old town are full of quaint shops and delicious taverns, which are beautifully decorated during the holidays.
 The toboggan run at Château Frontenac (open from mid-December to March) is one of the oldest traditions in the city and is quite exciting.
 Shrink the icy track overlooking the city along with the wooden sleigh at speeds of up to 45 miles per hour.

 Quebec is a paradise for environmentally friendly outdoor lovers, with active winter activities and holiday plans for all tastes.
 The old town of Quebec has been transformed into a picturesque Christmas village.
 Sausage and roasted chestnut lovers can browse the goods on the German Christmas market.
 More devout people can browse nativity scenes around the world.
+This is one of the top Christmas destinations according to my criteria.
+With snow it becomes magic and it is full of shops that are selling amazing decorations in the old town.

 Rio de Janeiro, Brasil